grommet/grommet/src/js/components/RadioButton/README.md

 **global.colors.control**

-The default color to use for the button border.
+The default color of the border surrounding
+    the checked icon in RadioButton checked state.
 Expects `string | { dark: string, light: string }`.

 Defaults to